Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Performance Analysis Case Studies

 We evaluate four quantization approaches to assess their impact on inference throughput and model quality: FP16 (baseline), FP8 (E4M3 with per-tensor dynamic), and FP4 (E2M1 weight-only with NVFP4 block-16, FP8 activations).
 All experiments use a standardized configuration of batch size 32 and sequence length 2048 tokens, as presented in Table~\ref{tab:llm_precision}.

 Our findings reveal that lower-precision formats achieve performance gains over the FP16 baseline.
-Specifically, FP8 and FP4 deliver throughput improvements of \(1.73\times\) and \(2.5\times\), respectively, for Mistral-7B.
+Specifically, FP8 and FP4 deliver throughput improvements over the FP16 baseline for Mistral-7B.
 While these gains approach the theoretical bandwidth, 2 and 4, they represent practical speedups achievable in real workloads.
 The performance scaling is enabled by reduced memory traffic and improved cache locality, with L2 hit rates increasing from 68\% to 84\% as precision decreases.
 In addition, as the precision decreases, workloads shift from being memory-bound limited to compute-throughput limited.
 This is evidenced by bandwidth utilization decreasing from 67.3\% (FP16) to 47.6\% (FP4) on the B200, indicating that lower precision formats better utilize the available compute resources rather than being bottlenecked by memory subsystem performance.

 Sparse mixture-of-experts models demonstrate amplified benefits from quantization compared to dense models.
-For FP4 quantization, Mixtral-8x7B achieves \(2.69\times\) throughput improvement (76,900 tok/s vs 28,600 tok/s FP16 baseline) compared to \(2.50\times\) for the dense Mistral-7B model.
+For FP4 quantization, Mixtral-8x7B achieves \(2.69\times\) throughput improvement (76,900 tok/s vs 31,033 tok/s FP16 baseline,) compared to \(2.50\times\) for the dense Mistral-7B model.
 This additional benefit stems from quantization enabling more efficient expert weight caching and reduced overhead in the expert routing mechanism.

 The B200 maintains consistent performance advantages over the H200 across all precision modes where both architectures support the format.
-For both FP16 and FP8, the B200 delivers \(1.57\text{--}1.59\times\) higher throughput than the H200.
-This scaling factor reflects the combined contributions of increased SM count (\(1.09\times\)), enhanced Tensor Core efficiency (\(1.27\times\)), and improved effective memory bandwidth (\(1.23\times\)).
+For both FP16 and FP8, the B200 delivers \(1.57\text{--}1.59\times\) higher throughput than the H200 (Table~\ref{tab:llm_precision}, Section~\ref{sec:result-cores}).
+This scaling factor is consistent with combined contributions from increased SM count (\(1.09\times\)), enhanced tensor core efficiency (\(1.27\times\); see Table~\ref{tab:tensor_perf}), and improved effective memory bandwidth (\(1.23\times\)); we have not directly measured this decomposition.

 Lastly, while quantization delivers substantial performance benefits, it comes with measurable but often acceptable quality degration.
 FP8 incurs minimal perplexity increases (+1.9\% to +2.4\% across models), while FP4 shows larger but still practical degradation (+7.7\% to +9.1\%)